 Neurophysiology of the Central and Peripheral Autonomic System Neural Interfaces & Bioelectronic Medicine

-To identify new biological mechanisms as targets to solve clinical conditions and improve life quality, by the combination of Neuroscience and Bioengineering approaches.
+To advance on the study of new biological mechanisms as targets to solve clinical conditions and improve life quality, by the combination of Neuroscience and Bioengineering approaches.

-To build a strong, inclusive, and multidisciplinary research team, characterized by the passion on discovery and progress in science, being scientific rigor our flag.
+To build a strong, inclusive, and multidisciplinary research team, characterized by the passion for discovery and progress in science, being scientific rigor our flag.

 1) Defined a direct path from the vagus nerve to the terminal neurovascular plexus in the spleen, with relevance in the neuro-immune reflex and near-organ neuromodulation (Nature Com Biol, 2021).

 2) The discovery of new cellular niches in the periventricular zone of the cerebellum with potential for neuro-humoral communication (Nature, ScRep 2017).

 3) Described the expression of inhibitory GABA-A (rho) receptors with differential pharmacology in the periventricular zone in the cerebellum.
 (PNAS 2014, and JNR 2014 ).